isaaguilar/yew-admin-boilerplate/README.md

 A lightweight boilerplate for Yew + Bootstrap that lets you build a dashboard UI without fighting through bloated, convoluted themes.

+Example from the code in this repo: https://isaaguilar.github.io/yew-admin-boilerplate/

 ## :warning: Before You Start

 This isn't a complete dashboard—it includes API references to another one of my projects.
 The goal is to show how you can build a fully responsive dashboard with Yew and Bootstrap, using minimal styling and zero extra JavaScript.